-An Official or a former Official, must not use confidential information, including information obtained during a closed meeting as defined by Government Code section 551, obtained formally or informally due to his or her position with the city, for his or her own benefit or for the benefit of any other person or entity, or make such information available in a manner where it would be reasonably foreseeable that a person or entity would benefit from it.
+An official or a former official, must not use confidential information, including information obtained during a closed meeting as defined by V.T.C.A.
+Government Code ch.
+551, obtained formally or informally due to his or her position with the city, for his or her own benefit or for the benefit of any other person or entity, or make such information available in a manner where it would be reasonably foreseeable that a person or entity would benefit from it